marciofk/hva-asv-assignment-3/README.md

 1. Open the Jenkins startup page [http://localhost:8080](http://localhost:8080)
 2. Modify your existing job
 	* Add a new build step, *Execute Shell* for Unix-based systems or *Windows Batch command* for Windows OS
-	* In the command field, execute `cp ${WORKSPACE}/target/*.war <your-tomcat-installation>/webapps`, where WORKSPACE is the environment variable with the build folder.
+	* In the command field, execute `cp ${WORKSPACE}/target/*.war <your-tomcat-installation>/webapps`, where WORKSPACE is the environment variable with the build folder, and <your-tomcat-installation> should be replaced with the folder where your tomcat is installed in your local computer.
+Note that tomcat will automatically install any war file copied to this folder.
 6. Go to the main page and schedule a build
 7. Check if the build executed properly by viewing the console output.
 8. Test if the application is running by visiting the page [http://localhost:8090/hva-asv-assignment-3-1.0/](http://localhost:8090/hva-asv-assignment-3-1.0/)